SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 </cx-split-view>
 ```

-# Component interaction
+## Component Interaction

 The `SplitViewComponent` does not interact directly with nested `cx-view` elements.
-The component does not need any knowledge about the underlying views, other then keeping track of the last _visible_ view component number.
+The component does not have any knowledge about the underlying views, other then keeping track of the last _visible_ view component number.
 This information is exposed by the `SplitViewService`.
-The `cx-view` elements interact with the `SplitViewService` to register itself and toggle it's visible state.
+The `cx-view` elements interact with the `SplitViewService` to register themselves and to toggle their visible state.

-The `SplitViewService` is provided to each `SplitViewComponent`, so that the various views and their state is isolated to the `SplitViewComponent`.
-This allows to use multiple isolated split views in the application.
+The `SplitViewService` is provided to each `SplitViewComponent` so that the various views and their corresponding states are isolated from other `SplitViewComponent` components.
+This allows you to have multiple, independent split views in the application.

-# Styling
+## Styling

-The split view layout is driven by CSS Flexbox.
+The split view layout is driven by CSS flexbox.
 To not break the content flow of nested flex items, it is important that any elements wrapping the cx-view elements are removed from the flexbox.
 This can be achieved by using the CSS `display` property, with the `content` value:

 ```css
 .wrapper {